Abneet Bharti: Senior career

-In the midst of 2016–17 season, Bharti signed for then Portuguese League 3 team Sintrense after taking down the offer of joining Polish topflight club Podbeskidzie Bielsko-Biała.
+In 2015, Bharti signed a contract with then Polish top flight club Podbeskidzie Bielsko-Biała.
+In the midst of 2016–17 season, he signed for then Portuguese League 3 outfit Sintrense.
 He made his debut against Sporting CP B and appeared in thirteen league games under coaching of Luís Boa Morte, who described him "a very fast and athletic defender, with confidence and technique on the ball".
 After being scouted by Mexican club América, his move to Liga MX in Apertura 2018 season, was not done due to a serious knee injury, which ruled him out of action for couple of months.

-On 31 August 2019, Bharti returned to his home country signing with Indian Super League club Kerala Blasters.
+On 31 August 2019, Bharti returned to India signing with Indian Super League club Kerala Blasters.
 He joined the club after taking down his chance of appearing with América in the Mexican top flight.
 In July 2021, he signed for Czech Fortuna Národní Liga side Varnsdorf.
 With the Czech club, he made his debut in their 4–0 win over FK Neratovice–Byškovice.
 He appeared in two Pohár FAČR matches before facing the visa issues.
 Before kickoff of the 2022–23 season, Bharti was loaned out to BC Olimp Premier League club Talant Tash-Kömür on 8 March.
 He made his league debut on 11 March in their 1–1 draw against Dordoi Bishkek.
 After end of his short loan spell in the Kyrgyz club, he rejoined Varnsdorf in June.
 In March 2023, the club once again sent him on a loan spell as he joined Panamanian Liga de Fútbol club Deportivo del Este.

+In June 2024, Bharti was loaned out to Argentine club Deportivo Sol de Mayo.
+He made his debut as a substitute for the club on 30 June, against Kimberley de Mar del Plata in their 3–2 win in Group A of the Torneo Federal A. He then moved to another Argentine club Atlético El Linqueño.
+In March 2025, he signed for the Bolivian Primera División club Academia del Balompié Boliviano.

+International career

+Eligible to represent both his native Nepal and India, Bharti was called up to the India under-16 national camp ahead of 2015 SAFF U-16 Championship, but he has never made it to main team.

 Personal life

-Bharti is brother of Italian-born Indian footballer Aniket Bharti, who played for Polish club Znicz Pruszków and Colombian club Orsomarso.
+Abneet's brother, Aniket Bharti, is also a professional footballer who played for Polish club Znicz Pruszków, and Colombian clubs Orsomarso and Independiente Santa Fe.

 Bharti revealed that he is supporter of Premier League club Arsenal.